-At the start of the program we will send you all of the materials listed below, including a supply of locking bags for your customers that receive opioid medications, at no cost to you to help you share information about the program and ask customers if they'd like to participate.
+At the start of the program we will send you all of the materials listed below, including a supply of locking bags and bottles for your customers that receive opioid medications, at no cost to you to help you share information about the program and ask customers if they'd like to participate.

-Program posters, rack cards, pledge forms, a weekly conversation tracker and research consent forms will all be printed and mailed to you along with the locking bags before the program starts.
+Program posters, rack cards, pledge forms and research consent forms will all be printed and mailed to you along with the locking devices before the program starts.
 We will also email you social media posts and a program fact sheet that you can share within your local community.
 If you are missing any of the materials listed below you can download them at GetTheFactsRx.com/pharmacy, or reach out to estherb@wearedh.com for assistance.

-- Program fact sheet to inform local providers about the program - Program poster to post in your pharmacy to promote program - Research Consent form to follow up with customers who make the pledge to track participation - Social media posts for publishing during the program period - Pledge forms to display on the pharmacy wall with customer's commitments to locking up their opioid medications - Weekly conversation tracker for weekly data entry - Conversation steps to provide easy ways for you to ask customers to participate in the program (included in this document)
+- Program fact sheet to inform local providers about the program - Program poster to post in your pharmacy to promote program - Research consent form to follow up with customers who make the pledge to track participation - Social media posts for publishing during the program period - Pledge forms to display on the pharmacy wall with customer's commitments to locking up their opioid medications - Conversation steps to provide easy ways for you to ask customers to participate in the program (included in this document) - Customizable press release for your pharmacy to use to promote your involvement in the program - A pharmacy standee to set up in your pharmacy to promote the program to customers